xStarbound/xStarbound/README.md

 5. Download the latest [Opus source ZIP](https://github.com/xiph/opus/releases), extract it, and put the `opus\` folder in `source\extern\`.
 6. Go into `scripts\windows\` and double-click `setup.bat`.
 7. Wait for that batch file to finish, go up two folders, open up `build\` and double-click `ALL_BUILD.vcxproj`.
+8. Click the build type drop-down box (the one that says «Debug») and select «Release».
-8. Select **Build → Build Solution** in Visual Studio.
+9. Select **Build → Build Solution** in Visual Studio.
-9. Executables, required `.dll` libraries and the required `sbinit.config` should appear in a new `xSB-2\dist\` folder if built successfully.
+10. Executables, required `.dll` libraries and the required `sbinit.config` should appear in a new `xSB-2\dist\` folder if built successfully.
-10. Make a new `xsb-win64\` folder in your Starbound install folder, and copy or move the `.exe`s and `.dll`s to it.
+11. Make a new `xsb-win64\` folder in your Starbound install folder, and copy or move the `.exe`s and `.dll`s to it.
-11. Make a new `xab-assets\` folder in your Starbound install folder, and copy the `assets\xSBassets` folder into that folder.
+12. Make a new `xab-assets\` folder in your Starbound install folder, and copy the `assets\xSBassets` folder into that folder.
-12. Optionally configure Steam, GoG or [MultiBound2](https://github.com/zetaPRIME/MultiBound2) to launch `xsb-win64\xclient.exe`.
+13. Optionally configure Steam, GoG or [MultiBound2](https://github.com/zetaPRIME/MultiBound2) to launch `xsb-win64\xclient.exe`.

 Building on earlier versions of Windows is not recommended, although it *should* still be possible to build xSB-2 on Windows 7, 8 or 8.1 if you can get VS 2022 installed.